152830 Dinkinesh: Geology

+Shape model of Dinkinesh viewed from six orthogonal directions, with the +z direction representing Dinkinesh's rotational north pole.

+Geological features on Dinkinesh are formally named after words for 'wonderful,' 'marvelous,' or 'beautiful' in the languages of the world.
+This naming theme was introduced by the International Astronomical Union, which announced the first approved names for Selam's features on 20 December 2024.

 The surfaces of Dinkinesh and Selam are covered with boulders and craters.
 The outline of Dinkinesh's shape is not smooth, which suggests that the asteroid is relatively old.
-Dinkinesh bears an equatorial ridge, which suggests that the asteroid has experienced mass shedding in the past.
+Dinkinesh bears an equatorial ridge that has been named Fab Dorsum, which suggests that the asteroid has experienced mass shedding in the past.
 Dinkinesh's equatorial ridge also has a secondary ridge that branches off it.
 Dinkinesh's shape resembles the near-Earth asteroids 101955 Bennu and 162173 Ryugu, which are known to have rubble pile interior structures consisting of rocks and dust loosely held by gravity.
 Because of this similarity, Dinkinesh is thought to likely have a rubble pile structure as well.

-A ridge is also present on Selam, but it is not oriented along its equator.
-The reason for Selam's unaligned ridge remains yet to be determined.